GoogleCloudPlatform/java-docs-samples/kms/README.md

 ### Enable the API

-You must [enable the Google Cloud KMS API](https://console.cloud.google.com/flows/enableapi?apiid=cloudkms.googleapis.com&redirect=https://console.cloud.google.com&_ga=2.69900176.-1259420538.1567112279) for your project in order to use these samples
+You must [enable the Google Cloud KMS API](https://console.cloud.google.com/flows/enableapi?apiid=cloudkms.googleapis.com) for your project in order to use these samples

 ### Set Environment Variables

 You must set your project ID in order to run the tests

-`GOOGLE_CLOUD_PROJECT=<your-project-here>`
+`GOOGLE_CLOUD_PROJECT=<your-project-id-here>`

 ## Quickstart